CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Magic.md

 ### Magic Skills in Combat

+- Character can cast 1 spell per round that uses magic resource.
+- Character can cast 1 spell per round that does not use magic resource.
-- Character's can't cast magic twice in one round of combat unless specified otherwise
+- Character's can only cast 1 spell per turn as part of their combat roll.

 ## Magic Spells